ParkCityPusheen/FW-PROJECT/USE ME/CHAPTER 32.md

 His eyes narrow, "These are gemstones."

-"That terrace, is it close to the cliffside?"
+"Obviously, Aetos."
+She snaps, jerking her head towards the bedroom enclave, "That terrace, is it close to the cliffside?"

 "The whole left side of it is cliffside."